 Locals also occasionally report illegal workers, and there have even been cases of English teachers being deported.

-Job hunters may pick up leads on the following foreign resident and advertising websites:
+Job hunters may pick up leads on the following expat and advertising websites:

 One of the most lucrative non-specialist jobs open to foreigners is nannying for the wealthy urban elite, or looking after their teenage children and helping them develop their language skills.